orbitalquark/textadept/docs/api.md

 Map of lexer names to line comment strings for programming languages, used by the `toggle_comment()` function.
 Keys are lexer names and values are either the language's line comment prefixes or block comment delimiters separated by a '|' character.
+If no comment string exists for a given language, the lexer-supplied string is used, if available.

 See also: